miroblog/deep_rl_trader/Readme.md

 * Default transaction fee is : 0.0005

 Reward is given
-* when the position closes or
+* when the position is closed or
 * an episode is finished.

 This type of sparse reward granting scheme takes longer to train but is most successful at learning long term dependencies.